Pipeline attack in US underscores weakness of cyber defence

-WASHINGTON - Petrol prices have edged higher in parts of the US east coast, with sporadic reports of some stations running out or reporting low supplies, following a cyber extortion attack which forced the crucial Colonial Pipeline to pre-emptively shut down last Friday (May 7).
+Petrol prices have edged higher in parts of the US East Coast, with sporadic reports of supplies running out or low at some stations, following a cyber attack which forced the crucial Colonial Pipeline to pre-emptively shut down last Friday.

-The White House, which has declared a state of emergency on the eastern seaboard, late on Monday said it was monitoring supply shortages, and that President Joe Biden had directed federal agencies to bring resources to bear on the problem.
+The White House, which has declared a state of emergency on the eastern seaboard, said on Monday it was monitoring supply shortages and that President Joe Biden had directed federal agencies to bring resources to bear on the problem.

 The Georgia-based company transports petrol and other fuel through 10 states between Texas and New Jersey, carrying roughly 45 per cent of all fuel consumed on the East Coast.

-In a statement, Colonial Pipeline said the situation "remains fluid and continues to evolve" but it was "executing a plan that involves an incremental process… (with the) goal of substantially restoring operational service by the end of the week".
+In a statement, Colonial Pipeline said that the situation "remains fluid and continues to evolve", but it was "executing a plan that involves an incremental process… (with the) goal of substantially restoring operational service by the end of the week".

 The incident has been a major wake-up call, underscoring the vulnerability of critical infrastructure to cyber attacks from state and non-state actors.